-The Center for Gender & Refugee Studies protects the fundamental human rights of women, children, LGBT, and other refugees who flee persecution.
+The Center for Gender & Refugee Studies protects the fundamental human rights of women, children, LGBT individuals, and other refugees who flee persecution.
 We provide cutting edge legal expertise and training, policy development, research, and in-country fact-finding and use international human rights instruments to address the root causes of persecution.

 CGRS tracks and monitors the outcome of gender asylum cases nationwide at all levels of immigration adjudication in order to assist attorneys in individual cases as well as to identify decision-making trends that inform our advocacy efforts, maintaining an asylum database housing unpublished briefs and decisions available nowhere else.